denten-books/plain-text/2-device.md

 capitalist societies forces of capital ultimately transform the potential for any meaningful political struggle brought about by the new narrative technique into mere comfortable contemplation, a technically perfect object of enjoyment [@benjamin_author_1983].
+Capitalism, in this sense, is the generic technique for turning ideas into things (and things into ideas), a mode of production in which art cannot help but participate.

-It seems not possible then for poetic form to evolve without the corresponding evolution in the structures of literary production.
+It seems not possible then for poetic form to evolve without the corresponding evolution in the structures of economic production.
 Like Shklovsky, Benjamin saw a small ray of hope in modernist techniques of estrangement and interruption.
 Emerging art forms like photo-montage and the epic theater puncture the illusion of artistic unity.
 "Epic theater does not reproduce